Destinations Greece The Cyclades Paros

 Monastiri + Naoussa Bay swim

-North of Naoussa16th-c monastery aboveQuieter than Kolymbithres
+North of NaoussaMonastery aboveQuieter than Kolymbithres

 Faragas + the south coast

-A long sandy crescent on the south coast — no road access to the beach itself (walk 5 minutes down from the parking), turquoise water, dramatic cliffs to the south.
-The Faragas Beach Club at the south end has sunbeds (€40–80 a pair); the north end is free and quieter.
+A long sandy crescent on the south coast — no road access to the beach itself (a short walk down from the parking), turquoise water, dramatic cliffs to the south.
+The Faragas Beach Club at the south end has paid sunbeds; the north end is free and quieter.
 Pair with lunch at Aliki Restaurant on the way back.

 South coastNo road · walk downPair with Aliki lunch